justinwinslow/angular-collection/README.md

 Using the angular ui-router for state management means you can nest views trivially.
 So at the top level you have your `/things` view where you've loaded up things and saved them to `$scope.things`.
 Now you want to see a specific thing so you navigate to `/things/{id}`.
 What if you change something on that thing?
 Using plain ol' angular $resource, you'd have to have a callback that handles either pushing the changes to your collection manually, or query the things again.
 This would mean more code and more http traffic.

-angular-collection is an abstraction for $resource that behaves more like Backbone collections where you can query, add, remove, and manipulate models and the collection keeps track of all that.
+angular-collection is similar to $resource but behaves more like Backbone collections where you can query, add, remove, and manipulate models and the collection keeps track of all that.

 ### Example